It's Rush Lembos serving humanity simply by showing up, even in a blue funk, as I have been in since Friday.

 Well, I mean, of course.

-Well, whether uh whether developing an an audience, a loyal audience to GE and the NBC because GE cares.
+Well, whether developing an audience, a loyal audience to GE and the NBC, because GE cares, because NBC cares, and so forth.

-But no question that uh money is behind a lot of this.
+But no question that money is behind a lot of this.

-And to almost every question you ask, almost, just follow the money, and you will eventually get to the answer of the question that you are asking.
+To almost every question you ask, almost, just follow the money and you will eventually get to the answer of the question that you are asking.

 All right, I promise we'll get to the Hillary Clinton stack that I had today.